unional/type-plus/README.md

 ✔️ `immediate`

 It ensures `subject` satisfies `T`.
-It is similar to `const x: T = subject` without introducing unused variable.
+It is similar to `const x: T = subject` without introducing an unused variable.
 You need to specify `T` for it to work.

 `assertType<T>(subject, validator)`: